BLCM/bl3mods/Apocalyptech/README.md

 - `maggie_super_buff.txt` - Cheat mod which gives the Maggie an absurd amount of damage.
 Mostly just used for testing mods where I don't want to deal with enemies.
+- Bloody Harvest-related buffs (for getting the cryo challenge specifically done as easily as possible)
+  - `stalker_super_buff.txt` - Used to take down Captain Haunt pretty quickly for the Haunt-specific challenge.
+May as well use the Maggie buff until the final phase.
+  - `westergun_super_buff.txt` - Probably the easiest way to get the cryo challenge.
+Should tear through practically anything.
+A few Mayhem 3 modifiers stacked together can make it a bit less effective but it'll still perform extremely well.
-- `snowdrift_super_buff.txt` - Was looking into ways to trivialize the cryo challenge in the Bloody Harvest event and took a look at using a Snowdrift artifact for it.
-Ended up not using it really, but it technically worked.
+  - `snowdrift_super_buff.txt` - Ended up not using it really, but it technically worked for the cryo challenge.
-- `whispering_ice_slight_buff.txt` - This is actually what I ended up using for that cryo challenge in Bloody Harvest - compared to the other OP mods in this section, the buff is pretty slight here, but it's still more powerful than usual.
+  - `whispering_ice_slight_buff.txt` - Compared to the other OP mods in this section, the buff is pretty slight here, but it's still more powerful than usual.
 Went a bit overboard with the radius on the grenade; you'll probably get hit by it yourself occasionally.
-- `stalker_super_buff.txt` - Used to take down Captain Haunt quickly for one of the Bloody Harvest challenges.

 ## Failed Attempts